seshuparavastu/pruning_based_on_importance_and_redundancy/README.md

 This should generate a file with the name "data_stats0.80.3" which contains both the accuracy and the pruning ratio information.
 The file name is of the format "data_stats\<S\>\<E\>", where "\<S\>" is the redundancy threshold and "\<E\>" is the entropy threshold.

 ### Running without the pre-trained model
-* Run the following code, note that the first argument is the threshold for entropy and the second argument is the threshold for similarity
+* Run the following code, note that the first argument is the threshold for entropy and the second argument is the threshold for Redundancy.

 ```
         python vgg16_pruning_based_on_importance_and_redundancy_no_pretrained.py 0.3 0.8